mmbman/Katagiri/1986-03-19-Principles-of-Practice-Talk-1.md

 > In China there are the excellent examples of former Zen masters who cut off their arms or fingers. [...]

-I think this is the second patriarch, Eka Daishi Zen Master, who expressed his strong aspiration for becoming a monk, but Bodhidharma didn’t accept his will or desire immediately, so Eka Zen Master kept standing outside in winter.
+I think this is [referring to] the Second Patriarch, Eka Daishi Zen Master, who expressed his strong aspiration for becoming a monk, but Bodhidharma didn’t immediately accept his will or desire, so Eka Zen Master kept standing outside in winter.
 And finally he wanted to express how strong his intention was, so he cut off his arm.

 This example seems to be cruel or hard, we can say, in terms of usual common sense.
-But for Eka Daishi, for the second patriarch, it’s not hard.
+But for Eka Daishi, for the Second Patriarch, it’s not hard.
 It’s not easy.
 It’s not cruel.
-It’s not *[unintelligible]*.
-[It is] beyond any ideas of understanding that situation through our common sense, because he is realizing there is [some] important matter he has to seek for.
+It’s not [cold].
+[It is] beyond any ideas of understanding that situation through our common sense, because he is realizing there is [an] important matter he has to seek for.
 That is *sanzen gakudō*.

 So very naturally, that desire, the spirit of *sanzen gakudō*, is coming up from the bottom of his life.
-No one forces him to do this or to do that, or to stop doing that this or that.
+No one forces him to do this or to do that, or to stop doing this or that.
 No one.
 But it’s coming up.
-When you have very strong spirit coming up naturally, you cannot stop doing.
+When you have a very strong spirit coming up naturally, you cannot stop doing.

 So very naturally, beyond [any] idea of practicing hard or practicing easy, et cetera, he just devotes himself to do this.
-So for him it is not hard practice, or not easy practice.
+For him it is not hard practice, or not easy practice.
 Only when that situation is seen from human common sense we put the name on it: “hard practice” or “easy practice,” we can say.
 But for him, [it is] completely beyond hard or easy.
 [Instead] it is natural, pretty natural.

 That’s why Dogen Zenji says here, “In China there are the excellent examples of former Zen masters who cut off their arms or fingers.”